JetBrains/tracy/docs/docs/tracing/configuration.md

 ### Setting the SDK

-Before any spans can be exported, you must set an OpenTelemetry SDK instance:
+Before any spans can be exported, you must set an OpenTelemetry SDK instance.
+For detailed SDK configuration options, see [SDK Configuration](../otel-config/sdk-configuration.md).

 ````kotlin
 val sdk = configureOpenTelemetrySdk(ConsoleExporterConfig())